NaluKit/gwt-boot-starter-nalu/README.md

 Setting up a Nalu project can be difficult, especially if you are not familiar with Nalu.
 There are a lot of things to do before it is possible to run the project and check wheather things are working or not.

-To improve the process of setting up a GWT project using Nalu, we created a [Nalu project generator](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html).
+To improve the process of setting up a GWT project using Nalu, the [Nalu project generator](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html) was created.
 Once you have configurated and generated the project, you will get a zip file containing the - ready to import - Nalu project.

 Keep in mind, Nalu helps you to structure your application.
 Navigation, dependencies and confirmation will be generated and work.
 It is not a widget library.
 So, the views are nearly empty.
 It is up to you to implement the views.